 St. Thomas University School of Law through its LL.M./ J.S.D.
 Program in Intercultural Human Rights is the first academic institution in South Florida to shed light on the magnitude and scope of human trafficking.
 It is also one of pioneer institutions in the field of human trafficking nationwide, and the first law school to offer a doctrinal course on human trafficking law in its J.D. curriculum.
 Since 2004, the LL.M./ J.S.D.
 Program in Intercultural Human Rights has hosted numerous symposia, seminars and round tables locally and internationally.
 In 2005, under the leadership of Professor Roza Pati, a set of law and policy recommendations were formulated under the name of "The Miami Declaration of Principles on Human Trafficking," which has guided law and policy in various states nationally and internationally.

-Professor Roza Pati
+Message from Professor Roza Pati,

 Welcome to the Human Trafficking Academy of the LL.M./J.S.D.
 Program in Intercultural Human Rights at St. Thomas University School of Law!